Updated November 21, 2025.

 Notably, the study doesn’t say that their health improved.
 It just states that it had no measurable impact, meaning it didn’t get better or worse.

-So, improving your job satisfaction alone might not improveyour health.
+So, improving your job satisfaction alone might not improve your health.

 But if you knew that increasing your job satisfaction might help prevent further health impacts … what would you do?